Deech08/whampy/docs/moment_maps.rst

 Making Moment Maps with `whampy`
 ===============================

-The :class:`.skySurvey.SkySurvey` class has a method `.whampyTableMixin.moment` to quickly compute moment maps with the survey::
+The :class:`~whampy.skySurvey.SkySurvey` class has a method `~whampy.whampyTableMixin.moment` to quickly compute moment maps with the survey::

     >>> from whampy.skySurvey import SkySurvey